Load from External Kafka

 The TigerGraph connector to external Kafka sources makes use of Apache Kafka Mirrormaker.

-Users can additionally utilize external sources, including files, Vault, and environment variables, to provide configurations for Kafka connectors.
+In addition, users can utilize external sources to provide configurations for Kafka connectors.
+These sources include files, Vault, and environment variables.
 See Externalizing Kafka Configurations. |

 To configure the data source object, the minimum requirement is the address of the external source Kafka cluster: